GIS Maps for Disease Mapping

 Satellite images and Geographical Information Systems (GIS) can provide public health officials with vital information needed to detect and manage certain disease outbreaks.
-In order to properly plan, manage and monitor any public health system, it is very important to have up to date, relevant information available to decision-makers at all levels throughout all regions of the world.
+In order to properly plan, manage and monitor any public health system, it is very important to have up-to-date, relevant information available to decision-makers at all levels throughout all regions of the world.

 Satellite Imagery and GIS Epidemiology Mapping for Swine Flu

-Image Credit FluTracker
+Image Credit: FluTracker

-Vegetation type and distribution are also influenced by the environmental variables mentioned above, and can be expressed as landscape elements that can be sensed remotely and whose relationships can be modeled spatially.
-For the past 29 years, satellite sensors have proved to be valuable tools for describing the earth’s landscape.
+Vegetation type and distribution are also influenced by the environmental variables mentioned above and can be expressed as landscape elements that can be sensed remotely and whose relationships can be modeled spatially.
+For the past 29 years, satellite sensors have proved to be valuable tools for describing the Earth’s landscape.
 Since the launch of Landsat 7 and ASTER, NASA has initiated programs to integrate these technologies into the areas of forestry, agriculture, geology, and public health.

 Satellite images can greatly enhance a GIS mapping project.
-Imagery is a powerful visual aid and serves as a source of derivative information such as planimetrics and classification schemes to derive such information as land cover and change detection or vegetation classification.
+Imagery is a powerful visual aid and serves as a source of derivative information such as planimetric and classification schemes to derive such information as land cover and change detection or vegetation classification.

 The use of GIS has many implications for landscape epidemiology because it provides users the ability to store, integrate, query, display, and analyze data from the molecular level to that of satellite resolution through their shared spatial components.
-Field observations and vector data retrieved on environmental conditions, including vegetation, water (hydrology), and topography, can be combined in a GIS mapping environment to direct interpretation of remote sensed data and facilitate characterization of the landscape in terms of vector and pathogen prevalence.
+Field observations and vector data retrieved on environmental conditions, including vegetation, water (hydrology), and topography, can be combined in a GIS mapping environment to direct the interpretation of remotely sensed data and facilitate the characterization of the landscape in terms of vector and pathogen prevalence.

 Example of GIS Epidemiology for Malaria